Expo 2017: Preparation

 On November 22, 2012, Astana was chosen by the Bureau International des Expositions (BIE) as the venue to host Expo 2017.
+Astana received 103 votes from the BIE General Assembly, surpassing the other candidate, Liège, Belgium, which received 44.
+Other candidates for Expo 2017 had included two Canadian proposals, Expo 17 in Montreal and Edmonton Expo 2017, both of which were withdrawn before the BIE vote.

 It was the first time that a major international exhibition of this kind was hosted in a country from the former Soviet Union.
 More than 100 countries and 10 international organizations were expected to participate.
 Around 2-3 million people were expected to visit the international pavilions from June to September 2017.

 25 hectares (62 acres) was planned for the pavilions of Expo 2017.
 The site has a convenient access to Astana's city center, the international airport and the railway station.
 The Expo Site is also linked with a network of Kazakhstan's inter-city roads to ensure a quick access from all the country.
 Construction of the pavilions began in April 2014 with 20 companies from Kazakhstan and 49 companies from around the globe.

 Nur Alem itself is located in the epicenter of technological innovation, where young investors can develop start-up projects, research scientific inventions and implement their business ideas.

 Designs were considered for the grounds of Expo 2017 from architects in the UK, USA, Germany, Austria, Netherlands and China.
 But the lead design contract was awarded to Chicago-based Adrian Smith + Gordon Gill Architecture.

 On April 24, 2014, the President of Kazakhstan Nursultan Nazarbayev took part in a capsule-laying ceremony of the Astana Expo 2017 Exhibition Center construction in Astana, which will be located near the Nazarbayev University.

 Astana submitted its registration bid to the BIE in December 2013, as planned.

-On June 13, 2015, the Chief Executive Officer of Astana Expo 2017 organization committee, Talgat Yermegiyaev, was indicted for corruption.
+On June 13, 2015, the chief executive officer of Astana Expo 2017 organization committee, Talgat Yermegiyaev, was indicted for corruption.
 The new CEO is Astana mayor Adilbek Zhaksybekov.

 Kazakhstan's largest airline, Air Astana, was named the "Official Air Carrier of Expo 2017”.

 In preparation for the Expo 2017 the administration of Astana launched several "smart city" projects.
 The projects imply introduction of digital technologies in such areas as payment, education and healthcare.

 The Energy Best Practices Area (eBPA) Pavilion at Expo 2017 showcased the 17 best energy-generating projects.
 These projects were selected from 136 submitted from more than 25 countries.